 First, it is probably important to remember who our young learner students are and why they are with us.
 Young learners need English because they will need English in their lives.
 They also need English for school exams.
 So, some of what we teach will help with schoolwork and all of what we teach will help our students with their English.

 Writing.
 We will help students to practice and improve different types of writing task.
 We will focus on tasks which students will need in their school lives, for example essays, and tasks they will need when using English more generally now, and in later life.
 The benefits are that students will improve their skill in a variety of situations, formal and informal, short messages, letters and completing applications.

 Listening.
 Students are often surrounded by English!
 Although they need to be able to answer traditional comprehension questions for school, they are as likely to need to be able to listen for specific information, for example as part of an announcement, to be able to get a general idea of what is being said without understanding (or hearing) all the details or to be able to summarise what they have heard.
 The benefits are that students will become more confident in a range of listening situations that go beyond answering traditional questions.
 We use specially prepared materials as well as extracts from documentaries, films, TV programmes and songs.

 Reading.
-Students read all the time but the reading that features in schools and exams is only a part of the story.
+Students read all the time but the reading that features in schools and exams is only a small part of reading.
 Reading also includes signs, menus, notices and instructions.
 Most reading is related to context and we will help students to work with the context to understand what they are reading.

 Vocabulary.
 English has a very large vocabulary, often with many words for the same thing!
 Taking an active, positive approach to learning, using and recycling vocabulary helps students develop their ability to express themselves and be able to understand how they may be understood by another English speaker.